leoloobeek/mfastealer/README.md

 ### UiPath
 Install the [UiPath Community Edition](https://www.uipath.com/community-edition-download).
-You can then import the `VPN Login.xaml` file to get started, this saved project is for Anyconnect.
-I can't promise this will work for all Anyconnect clients and configurations, and definitely will not work for other VPN clients.
+You can then import the `VPN Login.xaml` file to get started, this saved project is for AnyConnect.
+I can't promise this will work for all AnyConnect clients and configurations, and definitely will not work for other VPN clients.

 I'm absolutely no expert on UiPath and basically just fiddled with it until it worked for my needs.
 I would say it is pretty